nuxeo/doc.nuxeo.com-content/src/userdoc/document-types.md

 *   [Subscribe to and manage alerts]({{page page='collaborative-features#alerts'}}),
 *   [Manage the folder's trash]({{page page='deleting-content'}}).

-Like in a workspace, you can use drag & drop to create content in a folder.
+Like in a workspace, you can use drag and drop to create content in a folder.

 **Ordered Folders**